Optimal Quoting under Adverse Selection and Price Reading

 \subsection{Price Reading}

-Let us consider the case of price reading only.\footnote{We consider price reading and adverse selection separately in order to disentangle their respective effects.
-This separation is without loss of generality in our framework, which is restricted to first-order effects.} We have
+Let us first consider the case of price reading alone.\footnote{We consider price reading and adverse selection separately in order to disentangle their respective effects.
+The first-order corrections are additive in the two channels; cross-effects appear only at second order.} We have

 and therefore the quote adjustment is given by